 Hospitals and community health care agencies provide learning sites for clinical practicums.
 Hospitals providing experiences for students are Passavant Area Hospital in Jacksonville and Memorial Medical Center and St. John's Hospital in Springfield.
 Experiences in community agencies include county health departments, home health care agencies, nursing homes, community health clinics, and alcohol and substance abuse treatment centers.

 NURS 205.
 Introduction to the Nursing Profession.
 (1) This course introduces students to their privileged roles as members of the nursing profession.
 Exploration of critical thinking and clinical judgment processes is used to promote self-awareness and facilitate nursing role development.
 The course incorporates assessment of learning styles as a means to facilitate learner outcomes.
 Students are exposed to the standards of the profession including its values, ethical principles, and legal responsibilities.
-Students examine the relationships between personal and professional values, exploring their own assumptions and approaches to judging situations.
+Students examine the relationships between personal values and professional values, exploring their own assumptions and approaches to judging situations.
 No clinical.
-Prerequisite: admission to the Nursing Program and completion of at least 24 credit hours of nursing prerequisite courses and/or general education requirements, including Biology 209: Microbiology.
+Prerequisite: admission to the Nursing Program and completion of at least 24 credit hours of nursing prerequisite courses and/or general education requirements, including BIOL 209 and CHEM 131.

 NURS 210.
 Nursing Knowledge and Competencies I. (4) Introduces students to the fundamental nursing knowledge and competencies necessary to practice nursing.
 Competencies addressed will include fundamental aspects of caring, communication, the nursing process, and technical nursing skills.
-This course will integrate the knowledge of critical thinking, clinical judgment, and standards of the nursing profession (values, ethics, legal responsibilities) introduced in Nursing 105.
+This course will integrate the knowledge of critical thinking, clinical judgment, and standards of the nursing profession (values, ethics, legal responsibilities) introduced in NURS 205.
 Lab course.
-Prerequisites: admission to the Nursing Program and completion of at least 24 credit hours of nursing prerequisite courses and/or general education requirements, including Biology 209: Microbiology.
+Prerequisites: admission to the Nursing Program and completion of at least 24 credit hours of nursing prerequisite courses and/or general education requirements, including BIOL 209 and CHEM 131.

 NURS 211.
 Nursing Knowledge and Competencies II.
-(5) This course continues to build on the knowledge and competencies learned in Nursing 210, with increasing opportunities to transfer classroom knowledge to the clinical setting.
+(5) This course continues to build on the knowledge and competencies learned in NURS 210, with increasing opportunities to transfer classroom knowledge to the clinical setting.
 Students learn the scientific principles underlying technical nursing skills which include medication administration, medical and surgical asepsis, wound care, cardiopulmonary interventions, gastrointestinal functioning, genitourinary functioning, pre- and post-operative care, and end-of-life care.
 Laboratory and clinical experiences provide the opportunity to apply the psychomotor aspects of these skills.
 Students function as providers of care in adult health care settings.
 Clinical course.
-Prerequisites: Nursing 210 and Biology 209 and 320.
+Prerequisites: NURS 205 and 210.

 NURS 214.
 Health Assessment.
-(3) Introduces students to the holistic assessment of an individual.
+(3) Introduces student to the holistic assessment of an individual.
 In this course, students learn normal assessment findings expected for individuals across the lifespan.
 This provides a basis for recognizing findings that require additional assessment and monitoring.
 Students are introduced to physical and psychosocial assessment skills as well as the major influences of development, environment, culture, religion, socioeconomic status, and family.
 Emphasis is placed on the importance of assessment as the first step of the nursing process.
 Lab course.
-Prerequisites: Nursing 210 and Biology 209 and 320 or permission of instructor.
+Prerequisites: NURS 205 and 210.

 NURS 401.
 Evidence-based Nursing Practice.
-(3) Emphasizes the utilization of current research findings as a means to improve nursing outcomes.
-Theoretical foundations of the research process are explored.
-Beginning skills are developed in critiquing nursing research and conducting research reviews.
+(3) This course introduces evidence-based practice and the research process in the development of nursing knowledge and practice.
+Emphasis is on the critical appraisal and synthesis of published research to improve nursing outcomes.
 The use of information technology as a tool for finding and disseminating evidence for nursing practice is explored.
-No clinical.
-Prerequisites: senior standing, Statistics.
+Prerequisites: senior standing, BUSA 367 or PSYC 221.

 NURS 411.
 Vulnerable Populations II.
 (3) Focuses on the elderly population's self-management of common chronic illnesses and the associated goal of independent living.
 Students are required to reflect on their own beliefs regarding the elderly population, explore current evidence-based practice regarding self-management of chronic illness in the elderly, and develop a management plan for clients in an independent-living facility.
 Clinical experiences involve home visits to elderly clients living with chronic illnesses in the community.
 Clinical course.
 Prerequisite: senior standing.